TTrahan33/bikeshare_project/README.md

 data for the city selected (New York City, Washington, Chicago).
 The csv records were provided by Udacity and are not included in the remote repository.

+Resubmission to capture commits using Udacity git style guide
 ### Files used
 Include the files used
 bikeshare_data.py